finos/common-cloud-controls/docs/governance/community-guidelines/releases/cmb.md

 To approve or request changes, an individual must be an appointed CMB member in good standing.

-CMB members are appointed by the [Delivery WG], through application or recruitment.
-If you have questions, please reach out to a current WG member or join a community call.
+CMB members are appointed by the [Delivery WG].
+If you are interested or have any questions, please reach out to a current [Delivery WG] member or join the community call.

 ### Release Manager Qualifications